Bibliometrics is the statistical analysis of articles, books and other publications; measuring impact not quality.

 Altmetrics go beyond the traditional citation metrics to measure social visibility around scientific articles.
 These metrics are based on indicators, such as article views and downloads, tweets, blog mentions, news media and social bookmarking.

-See Altmetrics.com for more information.
+See Altmetrics.com for more information or our LibGuide:

 A Citation Map is a graphical depiction showing the citation relationships (cited references and citing articles) between a paper and other papers using several visualization tools.
 Using citation mapping, you can analyse which researchers are citing you.
 You can also set up a graphical representation of the papers that you have cited your published work.